 June 2018: Go-Ahead owned Oxford Bus launched ‘PickMeUp’ in Oxford; ceased in June 2020.

-August 2018: Arriva launched Click in Liverpool; ceased in March 2020 although one vehicle continues in Speke funded by MerseyTravel.
+August 2018: Arriva launched Click in Liverpool; ceased in March 2020 although one vehicle continued in Speke funded by MerseyTravel until withdrawal in April 2025 when it reverted back to a fixed timetable route.

 April 2019: Arriva launched Click in New Lubbesthorpe, Leicester funded for three years by Section 106 payments from a housing developer.
 After the three funding ended in July 2022 the service was replaced with a two-buses half hourly fixed timetable route into Leicester operated by Vectare and branded Novus Direct with a two bus NovusFlex branded DRT operation locally in the New Lubbesthorpe and Narborough areas as well as links into Leicester not covered by NovusDirect.